top of page

 Ask yourself:

-• Do I drink at the same time every night?
+• Do I drink around the same time every night?

 • Do I think about it before it happens?

-• Is it harder to skip than it should be?
+• Is it a little tougher to skip than it probably should be?

 If the answer is yes…